Preparing for Reception

 A wealth of learning opportunities await all children as they enter Reception.
 From the minute the children enter the playground of St Paul’s, they begin to build and develop their relationships with other children and the staff.

-When entering the school, we challenge and expect the children to live up to the exceptionally-high standards of our school, by initially starting with their own personal organisation.
-We firmly believe that all children can be taught to look after their own belongings from a very early age: from water bottles and book bags, to items of clothing.
+When entering the school, we challenge the children to live up to the high standards of our school by initially starting with their own personal organisation.
+We firmly believe that all children can be taught to look after their own belongings from a very early age: from water bottles and book bags to items of clothing.
+Children taking pride in their appearance and valuing belongings leads to valuing relationships, friendships and their own attitude to learning.
 The children are motivated to be mindful of their environment, and all act as part of a team to keep the learning space a happy one.

 As a Catholic School with a thriving wider community and a fully-involved and supportive parental body, the sense of ‘belonging’ in the whole school is palpable.
-From our Year 5 ‘Partners’ initiative, to the special weekly Gospel assemblies, we know that once we are a member of St Paul’s, we all journey together: loving learning, daring to dream and caring for all.
-Our staff’s motto is that we strive to promote a lifelong love of learning – one we think we achieve here.
+From our Year 5 ‘Partners’ initiative, to the special weekly Gospel assemblies, we know that once we are a member of St Paul’s, we all journey together: loving learning, daring to discover and caring for all, with Jesus as a guide.
+Our staff’s motto is that we strive to promote a “lifelong love of learning” – one we think we achieve here.